-- 1. All assets (except cash/bank and fictitious assets) are transferred to the (Debit/Credit) side of Account (Realisation/Capital). - 3.
-Accumulated losses are transferred to ---- (Realisation/Capital Accounts) in ----- (equal ratio/profit sharing ratio). - 4.
-If a liability is assumed by a partner, such Partner's Capital Account is ---- (debited/credited). - 5.
-If a partner takes over an asset, such (Partner's Capital Account) is ---------------------(debited/credited). - 6.
-No entry is required when a ---- (partner/creditor) accepts a fixed asset in payment of his dues.
+- 1. All assets (except cash/bank and fictitious assets) are transferred to the (Debit/Credit) side of ---- Account (Realisation/Capital). - --- (internal/external) liabilities are transferred to the 2.
+All - (Debit/Credit) side of --acccount (Bank/Realisation). - 3.
+Accumulated losses are transferred to -(Realisation/Capital Accounts) in --- (equal ratio/profit sharing ratio). - 4.
+If a liability is assumed by a partner, such Partner's Capital Account is -- (debited/credited). - 5.
+If a partner takes over an asset, such (Partner's Capital Account) is ---- (debited/credited). - 6.
+No entry is required when a --- ----- (partner/creditor) accepts a fixed asset in payment of his dues.

-- 8. When the firm has agreed to pay the partner a fixed amount for realisation work irrespective of the actual amount spent, such fixed amount is debited to (Realisation/Capital) Account and Credited to (Capital/Bank) Account. - 9.
-Partner's loan is ---- (transfered/not transfered) in the (Realisation Account).
+- 7. When creditor accepts an asset whose value is much more than the amount due to him, he will (pay/not pay) the excess amount which will be credited Account. - 8.
+When the firm has agreed to pay the partner a fixed amount for realisation work irrespective of the actual amount spent, such fixed amount is debited to (Realisation/Capital) Account and Credited to (Capital/Bank) Account. - 9.
+Partner's loan is --- (transfered/not transfered) in the (Realisation Account). - 10.
+Partner's current accounts are transferred to respective --- Partners' (Loan/Capital) Accounts.

-Following is the Balance Sheet of Ashwani and Bharat on March 31, 2017.
+Following is s the Balance Sheet of Ashwani and Bharat on March 31, 2017.
+Balance Sheet Ashwani and Bharat as on March 31, 2017